NVIDIA/grcuda/README.md

 This Truffle language exposes GPUs to the polyglot [GraalVM](http://www.graalvm.org).
 The goal is to

-1. Make data exchange between the host language and the GPU efficient without burdening the programmer.
+1. Make data exchange between the host language and the GPUs efficient without burdening the programmer.
 2. Allow programmers to invoke _existing_ GPU kernels from their host language.

 Supported and tested GraalVM languages: